department-of-veterans-affairs/vets-website/content/pages/faq.md

                             <li>If you’ve recently moved, changed names, or have a different permanent address, try using your previous information.</li>
                             <li>Make sure you’re entering a phone number that’s registered in your name.</li>
                           </ul>
                           <li><strong>Use your premium My Health<em>e</em>Vet or DS Logon account to sign in to Vets.gov</strong>.
-When you use your existing premium account to sign, we’ll connect your verified account to Vets.gov through ID.me.<br/>
+When you use your existing premium account to sign, we’ll connect your verified account to Vets.gov through ID.me.<br>
                             If you don’t have a premium <strong>My Health<em>e</em>Vet</strong> or <strong>DS Logon</strong> account, you can find out how to get one by reading the questions above.</li>
                           <li><strong>Call the Vets.gov Help Desk at 1-855-574-7286 (TTY: <a href="tel:+1phonenumber">1-800-829-4833</a>) for more help</strong>.
 We’re here Monday–Friday, 8:00 a.m.–8:00 p.m.
 (ET).</li>
                         </ul>